 Second place last year paid $2.1 million, third $1.58 million, with seventh place on back earning less than a million.

 As part of the new charter system and in an effort to make their revenue stream more predictable, NASCAR and the team owners’ Race Team Alliance agreed to pay the champion less but spread the point fund more equitably throughout the top 25 drivers and teams.
+You can also go on this site here and earn referral bonuses and cashback.

 Drivers typically get paid a percentage of purse and point-fund money in addition to a base salary.